Methodist College Kuala Lumpur: Scholarships

 MCKL is well known for its generous scholarship schemes.
 It has Merit Scholarship granting scholarships ranging from 15% to 100% of the tuition fee.
 Scholarships are granted (subject to approval) based on academic results.
-For instance, achieving 3 A- in Sijil Pelajaran Malaysia (SPM) or IGCSE would be able to enjoy a 15% Merit Scholarship for the CAT programme.
+For instance, students achieving 3 A− in Sijil Pelajaran Malaysia (SPM) or IGCSE would be able to enjoy a 15% Merit Scholarship for the CAT programme.
 Other scholarships available include Special Scholarships (for Children of Methodist Church Pastors (100%), Children of Pastors from Other Churches (50%), Members of Methodist Churches in Malaysia (15%) High School Leavers from all Methodist Schools in Malaysia, Nobel International School, Sri Sempurna International School, SM Stella Maris, Vision School Tawau, all ICCE qualification, Sibling Scholarship (15%), Financial Aids and Alumni Scholarships.

 Alumni Scholarships are exclusive scholarships for MCKL students.
 Exclusive 100% scholarship for successful applicants into Heriot Watt University, University of Nottingham, INTI International University & Colleges, Help University and many more other scholarships.